bac-challenges/ProductBrowser/README.md

 # ProductBrowser
-An iOS project implementing REST service and MVVP pattern
+An iOS project implementing REST service and MVVM pattern